jgyj123/file-sharing-app/README.md

         └── tasks.md         # Implementation tasks
 ```

-## 🧪 Testing
+## 🧪 Testing (Learning Goals)

+My plan for testing as I build:
-- **Unit Tests**: Jest for Lambda functions and React components
+- **Unit Tests**: Jest for Lambda functions (when I write them)
-- **Integration Tests**: API testing with real AWS services
-- **E2E Tests**: Cypress for full user journey testing
+- **Frontend Tests**: Basic React component testing
+- **Manual Testing**: Lots of clicking around in the AWS Console
-- **Security Tests**: OWASP ZAP for vulnerability scanning
+- **Security Learning**: Maybe try some basic vulnerability scanning tools
-- **Compliance Tests**: Automated PDPA compliance validation
+- **Integration Testing**: Testing the full flow from frontend to backend

+*Reality check: This is a learning project, so testing will be basic but educational!*

-## 📊 Monitoring & Observability
+## 📊 What I Want to Learn About Monitoring

+Future learning goals for observability:
-- **CloudWatch Dashboards**: Application and infrastructure metrics
+- **CloudWatch Basics**: Understanding logs and basic metrics
-- **Custom Metrics**: Business logic and performance indicators
-- **Log Aggregation**: Centralized logging with CloudWatch Logs
+- **Simple Dashboards**: Creating basic monitoring views
-- **Alerting**: SNS notifications for critical events
+- **Alerting**: Setting up notifications for errors
-- **Health Checks**: Automated endpoint monitoring
+- **Cost Monitoring**: Keeping track of AWS spending
+- **Security Monitoring**: Learning what security events to watch for

+*These are aspirational - I'll start simple and build up my monitoring knowledge.*

-## 🤝 Contributing
+## 🤝 Learning Together

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+This is primarily a personal learning project, but if you're also learning cloud security and want to:
+- Share feedback on my approach
+- Suggest security improvements
+- Point out better practices
+- Share your own learning experiences

+Feel free to open an issue or reach out!
+Always happy to learn from others.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - feel free to use it for your own learning!

-## 🙋‍♂️ Support
+## 🙋‍♂️ Questions?

-For questions or support, please open an issue in the GitHub repository or contact the development team.
+If you have questions about my approach or want to discuss cloud security learning, feel free to open an issue.
+I'm documenting my learning journey, so questions help me think through concepts better.

 ---

-**Built with ❤️ for Singapore's digital transformation**
+**Learning cloud security one Lambda function at a time** 🚀